 Your mental health is just as important as physical health

-When living with a chronic illness or the after effects of a serious health issue, your mental health is just as important as your physical health.
+When living with a chronic illness, your mental health is just as important as your physical health.
 The reasons for this are several.

 In my own and my clients’ experiences, stress can exacerbate symptoms.
 Learning ways to effectively manage the impact of stress becomes very important to reduce its impact on symptoms.
 I’ve had clients report feeling a reduction in symptoms due to addressing issues which caused them to feel stressed and learning to manage the stress differently.